-9.1.
-St David's CofE Primary School recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.
+St David's Primary School recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.

-- 9.2.
-We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances. - 9.3.
+We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.

 In some cases possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
 Or a focus may be on the child's disability, special educational needs or situation without consideration of the full picture.
-In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it. - 9.4.
-Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse. - 9.5.
-To ensure that all of our pupils receive equal protection we will give special consideration to children who are; - 9.5.1.
-Disabled or have special educational needs - 9.5.2.
-Young carers - 9.5.3.
-Affected by parental substance misuse, domestic abuse or parental mental health needs - 9.5.4.
-Asylum seekers - 9.5.5.
-Living away from home - 9.5.6.
-Vulnerable to being bullied or engaged in bullying - 9.5.7.
-Already viewed as a 'problem' - 9.5.8.
-Living in temporary accommodation - 9.5.9.
-Live transient lifestyles - 9.5.10.
-Living in chaotic and unsupportive home situations - 9.5.11.
-Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - 9.5.12.
-At risk of sexual exploitation - 9.5.13.
-Do not have English as a first language - 9.5.14.
-At risk of female genital mutilation - 9.5.15.
-At risk of forced marriage - 9.5.16.
-At risk of being drawn into extremism.
+In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.

+Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse.

+Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.